Debunking YOUR Basic Math Concepts

 Secondly, you cannot keep adding values until infinity because you will never get there.
-All of the sums we discussed above are diverging infinite sums, so regular algebraic rules to not apply.
+All of the sums we discussed above are diverging infinite sums, so regular algebraic rules do not apply.

-But mathematicians and physicists don’t like the concept of “getting nowhere” they want a definitive answers for every question.
+But mathematicians and physicists don’t like the concept of “getting nowhere” they want a definitive answer for every question.
 So, they have implemented ways to define the sums of non-converging infinite series.

 The one that we just discussed is called Ramanujan summation.

-Is this result ever useful in real world?
+Is this result ever useful in the real world?